-I don’t care what strategy you use…back rubs, bribes, anything goes.
+Back to the matter at hand, I don’t care what strategy you use…back rubs, bribes, anything goes.
 But somehow, you must put it together without googling “divorce attorney near me”.
 Once you can do that, then you’re ready for this post.

 This is a 200 level class.
 For the few and the proud who have mastered Ikea furniture assembly straight from the store, today’s challenge is:

 how to disassemble, move, then re-assemble Ikea furniture without losing your mind.